-Hypertension-driven disease rapidly rising in sub-Saharan AfricaJune 25th, 2013 in Cardiology /
+Hypertension-driven disease rapidly rising in sub-Saharan AfricaJune 25, 2013 in Medicine & Health / Cardiology

 Based on the experience of a large hospital in Tanzania, Weill Cornell Medical College researchers have discovered a "startlingly" high burden of hypertension in this sub-Saharan African country.